Linaro/lava/doc/development.rst

 https://register.linaro.org/

-If you are considering large changes, it is best to register and also to subscribe to the `Linaro Validation mailing list`_ and talk to us on IRC::
+If you are considering large changes, it is best to register and also to subscribe to the :ref:`lava_devel` mailing list and talk to us on IRC::

  irc.oftc.net
  #linaro-lava

-.. _Linaro Validation mailing list: http://lists.linaro.org/mailman/listinfo/linaro-validation

 Contributing via GitHub
 -----------------------